alabamenhu/Intl-CLDR/README.md

 Before distribution, the `parse` and `encode` functions will be commented out, as they are not intended for end user use, but make more sense to be packaged with each class for general maintenance / development.

+## Other thoughts

+Because CLDR is designed to be stable, they have had to make some odd design choices for legacy compatibility.
+An obvious example of this is the `<codePatterns>` vs `<localeDisplayPattern>` that really logically should go together.
+This also happens with the `dateFormats`, `timeFormats`, and `dateTimeFormats`.
+The latter three are currently organized exactly as in CLDR, but I may rearrange these simply to provide a more convenient method of accessing things (e.g. `calendar.formats<time date datetime interval>`)

 # Version History
   * 0.5β
     * Redesigned data structure, and it's all about speed